Kaligo/alipay-global/README.md

 #### Issues (awaiting resolution)

-1. create_forex_trade
+1. create
-  1. rmb_fee issues with MD5 Signature (awaiting Alipay tech response)
-  2. RSA integration: User needs to work with Alipay team to exchange RSA public keys to properly test the content
+  1. RSA integration: User needs to work with Alipay team to exchange RSA public keys to properly test the content
 2. testing environment
   1. Alipay mobile site for testing is down. works in production.